Iowa Public Employees' Retirement System

 active member and annuitant.

-the median cost of other
+the average cost of other

 peer public pension funds